ImRez69/To-Do-List/README.md

 Open index.html in a web browser (e.g., Chrome, Firefox).
 No additional dependencies or build steps are required, as the project uses vanilla HTML, CSS, and JavaScript.
-Also, you can run index.html <a href="https://htmlpreview.github.io/?https://github.com/ImRez69/To-Do-List/blob/main/index.html" target="_blank">Here</a>.
+- Also, you can run `index.html` [here](https://htmlpreview.github.io/?https://github.com/ImRez69/To-Do-List/blob/main/index.html).
-<iframe src="https://htmlpreview.github.io/?https://github.com/ImRez69/To-Do-List/blob/main/index.html title="To Do List Preveiw"></iframe>

 ## Usage